About adrenaline

 You might not need to carry adrenaline in the long-term if you can easily avoid the allergen that affects you.
 For example, if you have an allergy to medicines.

-What adrenaline auto-injectors are available?
+What adrenaline devices are available?

 EpiPen®